Mobile-first digital drawing platform

 Crit Requests:

-Community Library:
+Community Gallery:*

 Because interviewees were wary of social media's sense of competition, users cannot comment or see a “likes” total on any submission; rather, they may “Save” any posts they found interesting.